raspberrypilearning/collisions-and-colours/en/step_1.md

 **Unity** is a game engine that you can use to create video games and 3D experiences.
 If you have been through the [Intro to Unity pathway]() you might be wondering what else there is to explore.

-In this project you are going to explore two key components; `Rigidbodies` and `Materials` and how you can use them to bring your Unity projects.
+In this project you are going to explore two key components; `Rigidbodies` and `Materials` and how you can use them to bring your Unity projects to life.

 ### What you will do